viniciusdalastra/viniciusdalastra/README.md

 ### Developer Full Stack

-I've worked with web development for public administration for over 8 years and I also carry out the architecture, design and development of payment gateway for e-commerce platform.
+I worked with web development for public administration for over 8 years and I also carry out the architecture, design and development of payment gateway for e-commerce platform.

-I'm currently working on multiple projects, with the biggest contract being an omnichannel one.
+I'm currently working on multiple projects at the same time, with the biggest being an omnichannel one.
+In this projects I use Typescript, Node.js, Nestjs, Angular, React, MongoDB and Postgres.

 I have a bachelor's degree in Information Systems and a postgraduate degree in systems analysis and development and also in Information Security.

+I am currently focused on improving my English level and increasing my knowledge with architecture and development using Typescript

 ### Professional Experiences: